Big Muff: First ever and best distortion pedal?

 The tone with these picks has lots of mid- and bottom end as well.

-The guitar pick shape of this Bermuda III-P is created with the highest standard of ergonomics to avoid any picking arm damage.
+The guitar pick shape of this Bermuda III-P is created with the highest standard of ergonomics to

 For triangular pick users in particular